BhagyaReddy0715/ML-Assignment/README_t02.md

-# Tutorial 02 — Batch Normalisation: Why and How It Works

-> **The Trick That Made Deep Networks Trainable — Explained from Scratch**
-> University of Hertfordshire | MLNN Assignment | 2025

----

 ## What This Tutorial Covers

 This tutorial explains **Batch Normalisation (BN)** — the technique that made training deep neural networks practical.
 It covers the problem it solves (internal covariate shift), the four-step algorithm derived from scratch, running statistics for inference, and quantitative comparison on CIFAR-10.